mpstty/Lab-of-NS3/README.md

+Based on NS3.27,

-create subnets in NS3 (version 3.27)
+lab1: create subnets in NS3